sensu/sensu-docs/content/sensu-core/2.0/guides/install-check-executables-with-assets.md

 ## Why use assets?
-When configuration management is unavailable, assets can help manage runtime dependencies such as scripts (e.g. check-haproxy.sh) and tar files (e.g. sensu-ruby-runtime.tar.gz) entirely within sensu.
+When configuration management is unavailable, assets can help manage runtime dependencies such as scripts (ex: check-haproxy.sh) and tar files (ex: sensu-ruby-runtime.tar.gz) entirely within Sensu.

 ## How to create a check that depends on an asset